nonoo/kappanhang/README.md

 - First status bar line:
   - `state`: RX/TX/TUNE depending on the PTT status
-  - `freq`: operating frequency in MHz, mode (LSB/USB/FM...), active filter, preamp (PAMP0 means the preamp is off)
+  - `freq`: operating frequency in MHz, mode (LSB/USB/FM...), active filter, preamp (PAMP0 means the preamp is off), Vd voltage
   - `txpwr`: current transmit power setting in percent
   - `audiomon`: current status of the audio monitor (see the *Hotkeys* section in this README for more information about this feature)